The Benefits of Shared Housing

-The concept of finding a housemate that is compatible is new.
+The concept of finding a housemate who is compatible is new.

 How do we approach property owners to convince them that housemates need their own lease?

-How can we reframe "shared housing" into a comfortable experience?
+How can we reframe "shared housing" into a positive experience?

-Can we find 2-4 BR apartments during an eviction moratorium?
+Can we find 2-4 bedroom apartments during an eviction moratorium?

 How can software be used to create successful housemate matches?

 What are the benefits of shared housing for this population?

 Rents are out of reach for many renters.
 In CA, to afford a 2 bedroom apartment, a wage-earner needs to make $39/hour.

 "Most of the people experiencing homelessness that the homeless system helps house stay housed.
 Eighty-eight percent of the people placed in permanent housing through our system in 2018 have not returned to homelessness.
 In 2019, the rehousing system helped 22,769 people move into permanent housing.
 And many more people occupy interim housing this year: 18,395 people experiencing homelessness in L.A.
 County were sheltered, up from 14,722 the previous year, a 25% increase.
 The impact of the “A Bridge Home” program was seen in the 39% increase in the city of Los Angeles sheltered population, from 8,944 to 12,438.", LAHSA Homeless Report, 2021.